Veritiv (NYSE:VRTV) Updates FY 2021 Earnings Guidance

 Veritiv (NYSE:VRTV) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of $6.250-$7.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.500.
 The company issued revenue guidance of -.

-A number of research firms have weighed in on VRTV.
-Zacks Investment Research upgraded shares of Veritiv from a hold rating to a strong-buy rating and set a $102.00 price objective on the stock in a research report on Friday, August 13th.
-Bank of America boosted their price objective on shares of Veritiv from $72.00 to $86.00 and gave the company a buy rating in a research report on Tuesday, August 10th.
+Several analysts have commented on the stock.
+Bank of America raised their price objective on shares of Veritiv from $72.00 to $86.00 and gave the stock a buy rating in a report on Tuesday, August 10th.
+Zacks Investment Research upgraded shares of Veritiv from a hold rating to a strong-buy rating and set a $102.00 price objective for the company in a report on Friday, August 13th.

-A hedge fund recently raised its stake in Veritiv stock.
-Morgan Stanley lifted its stake in Veritiv Co.
-(NYSE:VRTV) by 187.3% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 95,524 shares of the basic materials company’s stock after purchasing an additional 62,270 shares during the period.
-Morgan Stanley owned about 0.64% of Veritiv worth $5,866,000 at the end of the most recent quarter.
+An institutional investor recently raised its position in Veritiv stock.
+Morgan Stanley boosted its stake in Veritiv Co.
+(NYSE:VRTV) by 187.3% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 95,524 shares of the basic materials company’s stock after purchasing an additional 62,270 shares during the period.
+Morgan Stanley owned approximately 0.64% of Veritiv worth $5,866,000 at the end of the most recent quarter.
 Hedge funds and other institutional investors own 84.61% of the company’s stock.

 Veritiv Corp. engages in business-to-business distributor of print, publishing, packaging, facility solutions, print and publishing products and services.
 The firm provides logistics and supply chain management solutions to its customers.
 It operates through the following segments: Print, Publishing, Packaging and Facility Solutions.